5 Ways To Prevent Grass Clumping On Your Lawn

-Another easy way to prevent clumping from happening is to mow your grass a little more regularly so that it doesn’t get too long between mows.
+Another easy way to prevent clumping from happening is to mow your grass more regularly so that it doesn’t get too long between mows.
 Why?
-Because when grass gets too long, your mower is forced to chop off way more than a ⅓ of each grass plant, which will result in a clumping nightmare.
-That’s why we recommend you set the mower deck to around 3 and ½ inches and mow more often, so you’re never removing more than one-third of the blades length at a time.
+Because when grass gets too long, your mower is forced to chop off way more than a ⅓ of each grass plant.
+This in turn will result in a clumping nightmare.
+That’s why we recommend you set the mower deck to around 3 and ½ inches and mow more often.
+Never remove more than one-third of the blades length at a time.
 Sure, this could mean mowing your lawn twice a week in the height of spring, but that will still be less work than removing clumps from your lawn.

 Raise The Bar (Of Your Mower)

 The worst thing you can do to your grass is cut it too short.
 We repeat: the worst thing you can do to your lawn is cut it too short.
 This is because it encourages diseases, welcomes weeds and causes weak roots.
 But it also increases the chance of clumping.
-This is mainly because mowing your lawn too short will increase the stress on your grass plants as they try to fight back from being scalped.
-As such, weeds are encouraged to spread at a much faster rate, adding a new source of organic material to your clumping materials down the line.
+This is mainly because mowing your lawn too short will increase the stress on your grass plants.
+The will try to fight back from being scalped.
+As such, weeds are encouraged to spread at a much faster rate.
+And this means adding a new source of organic material to your clumping materials down the line.

 Swap To Mulching Blades

-The big difference between normal mower blades and mulching blades is how finely they chop your grass up, massively reducing the appearance of clumps in your lawn, meaning you won’t need to spend any extra time gathering up these clumpy clippings.
-And that’s not all because mulching your grass blades has the added bonus of improving the health of your lawn — and a healthy lawn is a good-looking lawn.
+The big difference between normal mower blades and mulching blades is how finely they chop your grass up.
+They massively reduce clumps in your lawn, meaning you won’t need to spend any extra time gathering up these clumpy clippings.
+And that’s not all because mulching your grass blades has the added bonus of improving the health of your lawn.
+A healthy lawn is a good-looking lawn.

 Keep Your Mower Healthy

 Mower maintenance is way too underrated and one of the most effective ways to both keep your lawn healthy and clumps at bay.
 What’s more, it’s really easy to do.
-Simply turn your mower onto its side, scrape the bottom of the deck with either a plastic scraper or putty knife, remove all dried grass that’s stuck to the inside of the deck and then sharpen the blade, which will help you cut your grass cleanly and prevent clumping.
+Simply turn your mower onto its side, scrape the bottom of the deck with either a plastic scraper or putty knife.
+Be sure to remove all dried grass that’s stuck to the inside of the deck.
+Then sharpen the blade, which will help you cut your grass cleanly and prevent clumping.
 Once you’ve done this, focus on cleaning out the dispenser chute.
-By removing all these layers of dried grass, mud, and organic debris, you’re also removing the chance of grass clumps forming.
+Removing all these layers of dried grass, mud, and organic debris you’re also removing the chance of grass clumps forming.